markfinger/python-webpack/README.md

 bundle = webpack('/path/to/webpack.config.js')

-# Returns a string containing <script> elements pointing to each asset
+# Returns a string containing <script> and <link> elements pointing
+# to the generated assets
 bundle.render()

 # An object providing information about the compilation process
 bundle.output

-# Returns a list of objects containing names and paths
+# Returns the paths and urls to the generated assets
 bundle.get_assets()

-# Returns a list of urls pointing to each asset
+# Returns urls pointing to the generated assets
 bundle.get_urls()

 # Returns a string matching the `library` property of your config file